 As the Task Force heard throughout their investigation, data-driven policing tools often reinforce or even exacerbate the racial biases that have always existed in policing.
-The application of artificial intelligence and machine learning to questions of who is surveilled, stopped, questioned, arrested, and otherwise criminalized puts a finding of discriminatory application of the law even further out of reach.
-According to legal scholar Aziz Huq:

-The concerns of constitutional law simply do not map onto the ways in which race impinges on algorithmic criminal justice.
+The application of artificial intelligence and machine learning to questions of The concerns of constitutional law simply do not map onto the ways in which race impinges on algorithmic criminal justice.
 The result is a gap between their legal criteria and their objects....
 The replacement of unstructured discretion with algorithmic precision, therefore, thoroughly destabilizes how equal protection doctrine works on the ground.